pengsun/bpcpr5/README.md

 # bpcpr: Cascade Pose Regression with Back Propagation
 A neural network formulation for Cascaded Pose Regression (CPR) applied to Face Alignment.
-Implement the algorithm in [2] which is almost the same with [1], where the parameters jointly tuned for the whole CPR algorithmic pipeline.
+Implement the algorithm in [2] which is almost the same with [1], where the parameters are jointly tuned for the whole CPR algorithmic pipeline.
 See e.g., [3] for original CPR based face alignment.

 ## Install
 1. Install [the Matlab DAG network](https://github.com/pengsun/MatConvDAG) by following the instruction therein.